KIT-HYD/skgstat_container/README.md

 ## How to build the image?

+The image is already built for you and can be found in the packages section.

-You can build the image from within the root of this repo by
+Alternatively, you can build the image from within the root of this repo by
 ```
-docker build -t tbr_python_tempate .
+docker build -t tbr_skgstat .
 ```

 Use any tag you like.
 If you want to run and manage the container with [toolbox-runner](https://github.com/hydrocode-de/tool-runner) they should be prefixed by `tbr_` to be recognized.

-Alternatively, the contained `.github/workflows/docker-image.yml` will build the image for you on new releases on Github.
+Alternatively, if you clone this repo, the contained `.github/workflows/docker-image.yml` will build the image for you on new releases on Github.
 You need to change the target repository in the aforementioned yaml and the repository needs a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in the repository secrets in order to run properly.